Implementation of the division algorithm in Pascal

 end.

-The third line containing the key word begin corresponds to the starting block (1) of our algorithm.
+The third line, containing the keyword begin, corresponds to the Start block (1) of our algorithm.

-The conditional statement from line 8 is the selection block (3) from our algorithm.
-The instruction checks whether y is equal to 0.
-When the condition is met, the instruction followed by the keyword then is stored in line 9 (in the algorithm of the input output block (4)).
-When the condition is not met, the statement after the else keyword is executed, in our case it is a compound statement, enclosed in beginners logical brackets between lines 10 and 13.
-First, in line 11 we calculate the quotient x by y (operation block (5)), then in line 12 we print the result obtained (input-output block (6)).
+The conditional statement on line 8 is the Decision block (3) from our algorithm.
+The statement checks whether y is equal to 0.
+If the condition is met, the instruction after the keyword then is executed, which is written on line 9 (corresponding to the Input/Output block (4) in the algorithm).
+If the condition is not met, the instruction following the keyword else is executed; in our case, this is a compound statement enclosed in logical brackets begin and end between lines 10 and 13.
+First, on line 11, we calculate the quotient of x divided by y (Operation block (5)), and then, on line 12, we output the received result (Input/Output block (6)).

-The readln statement on line 14 has nothing to do with the execution of the splitting algorithm.
-It serves to stop the program until you press the enter key, which prevents the program window from closing immediately.
+The readln instruction on line 14 has no relation to the execution of the division algorithm itself.
+It serves to pause the program until the Enter key is pressed, which prevents the program window from closing immediately.

-Instructions end. from line 15, the program ends (end block of the algorithm (7)).
+The instruction end. on line 15 terminates the program's execution (Stop block of the algorithm (7)).